 Some exceptions to this rule apply.
 In New Jersey, your wages from your paycheck can be garnished without a court judgment for the following reasons:

 A wage garnishment puts an extra administrative burden on your employer, as percentages from your salary must be calculated, separated, and then sent to your creditor from your paycheck each payroll period.
 Threatening to terminate you because of a wage garnishment is illegal.
-If your employer has made a threat to terminate your employment because of this additional administrative burden caused due to your wage garnishment, you should contact Silverberg Law Firm immediately.
+If your employer has made a threat to terminate your employment because of this additional administrative burden caused due to your wage garnishment, you should contact Law Offices of Jay Silverberg immediately.

-If you are facing possible wage garnishment in the state of New Jersey, contact an expert in bankruptcies and wage garnishments at the Silverberg Law Firm.
+If you are facing possible wage garnishment in the state of New Jersey, contact an expert in bankruptcies and wage garnishments at the Law Offices of Jay Silverberg.
 Our legal team can fight for your rights and potentially even stop your wage garnishment.
 Our experienced attorneys can help you create the best plan for your bankruptcy or wage garnishment, and minimize the debt you owe.
 We will help you navigate your financial options.